preactjs/preact-www/content/en/blog/simplifying-islands-arch.md

 ## Intro

-This guide is a simple walkthrough to understand how island architechture works and being able to setup your own using tools you already have around you.
+This guide is a simple walkthrough to understand how island architecture works and being able to setup your own using tools you already have around you.

 First off, what are islands ?
 You can read more about it's origin from